microsoft/Megatron-DeepSpeed/examples/data_efficiency/README.md

 This directory includes GPT-3/BERT pretraining example scripts for DeepSpeed Data Efficiency Library technologies (curriculum learning, random-LTD, and the two composed together).

+You need to install updated DeepSpeed version (>=0.7.7), which contains the DeepSpeed Data Efficiency Library.

 Additional tutorial can be found at [DeepSpeed website](https://www.deepspeed.ai/tutorials/data-efficiency/).

 Additional technical details can be found in our [random-LTD paper](https://arxiv.org/abs/2211.11586) and [data efficiency paper](https://arxiv.org/abs/2212.03597).